-By far, Windows 8’s new Start screen is its most strikingly different feature as compared to Windows 7 and prior versions.
+By far, Windows 8’s new Start screen was its most strikingly different feature as compared to Windows 7 and prior versions.

 It doesn’t have to be that way.